open-gpdb/gpdb/gpdb-doc/markdown/admin_guide/query/topics/json-data.html.md

 -   [JSON Aggregate Functions](#topic_rvp_lk3_sfb)
 -   [JSON Processing Functions](#topic_z5d_snw_2z)

-**Note:** For `json` data type values, all key/value pairs are kept even if a JSON object contains duplicate keys.
+> **Note** For `json` data type values, all key/value pairs are kept even if a JSON object contains duplicate keys.
 For duplicate keys, JSON processing functions consider the last value as the operative one.
 For the `jsonb` data type, duplicate object keys are not kept.
 If the input includes duplicate keys, only the last value is kept.
 See [About JSON Data](#topic_upc_tcs_fz).

 ### <a id="topic_o5y_14w_2z"></a>JSON Operators